eliascccc/pdf-review-engine/README.md

 4. A review PDF is generated (with overlays)
 5. Operator verifies extracted data
 6. Data is moved to Excel

-It is designed to run as a **local tool inside a company**, not as a SaaS or generic converter.

 ---